 --workDir WORKDIR Absolute path to directory where temporary files generated during the Toil run should be placed.
-Temp files and folders, as well as standard output and error from batch system jobs (unless -noStdOutErr), will be placed in a directory toil-<workflowID> within workDir.
+Standard output and error from batch system jobs (unless -noStdOutErr) will be placed in this directory.
+A cache directory may be placed in this directory.
+Temp files and folders will be placed in a toil-<workflowID> within workDir.
 The workflowID is generated by Toil and will be reported in the workflow logs.
-Default is determined by the variables (TM-PDIR, TEMP, TMP) via mkdtemp.
+Default is determined by the variables (TMPDIR, TEMP, TMP) via mkdtemp.
 This directory needs to exist on all machines running jobs; if capturing standard output and error from batch system jobs is desired, it will generally need to be on a shared file system.
+When sharing a cache between containers on a host, this directory must be shared between the containers.